 QTAKE Server functionality is seprated into several modules:

-SYNC is the base module that provides most of the QTAKE Server functionality: synchronizing projects, managing users and roles, creating import and export folders.
+SYNC is the base module that provides most of the QTAKE Server functionality: creating and synchronizing projects, managing users and roles, creating import and export folders.
 It can serve local network clients and optionally connect to QTAKE Cloud Sync.
 While multiple projects can be uploaded to QTAKE Server, only a single project can be active with SYNC module.

 IO module is used to integrate with 3rd party services.
 New clip metadata and proxy media will be immediately uploaded to Moxion or Shotgun to keep their users automatically up to date.